-- B. Building entrances and exits for vehicles shall be located to the rear or side of a building, except as provided in Subsection D below. - C. Where multiple street frontages are present, building entrances and exits for vehicles shall not face the

-D. Vehicle entrances and exits for structured parking may face a principal street only when no other feasible access is available on another street frontage or alley, as determined by the Director.
+- B. Building entrances and exits for vehicles shall be located to the rear or side of a building, except as provided in Subsection D below. - C. Where multiple street frontages are present, building entrances and exits for vehicles shall not face the principal street or be located within 100 feet of the principal street, except as provided in Subsection D below. - D. Vehicle entrances and exits for structured parking may face a principal street only when no other feasible access is available on another street frontage or alley, as determined by the Director.